Mvhaynes/hawaii-weather-analysis/README.md

 # sqlalchemy-weather

-Climate analysis using SQLAlchemy on [database](Resources/hawaii.sqlite) containing temperature observations in Hawaii using ORM queries, Pandas, and Matplotlib.
+Climate analysis using SQLAlchemy to query a [database](Resources/hawaii.sqlite) containing temperature observations in Hawaii using ORM queries, Pandas, and Matplotlib.

 # Exploratory precipitation analysis